abedziak/weather-app/README.md

 # weather-app
-Weather Application - FreeCodeCamp project - made using Dark Sky API
+Weather Application - made using Dark Sky API

-This is another project from a FreeCodeCamp website which utilizes Ajax methods.
-This is my first project in which I used Sass to modulirize and write my CSS, even though the CSS is very small.
-The design is very minimalistic and influenced by other mobile weather applications.

 I used vanilla Javascript to make API calls to Google Geocode API and Dark Sky API.